meysamaghighi/ML-concepts/ml_concepts/clustering.md

 - **Math**: Density threshold:
   - A point is a core if it has ≥ `min_samples` within radius `eps`.
 - **Idea**: Points with enough dense neighbors form clusters; outliers are marked as noise.
+- **Note**: DBSCAN is scale-variant, i.e., if you multiply data by x2, x3, etc., the results change(https://blog.dailydoseofds.com/p/hdbscan-vs-dbscan).
+This is fixed in HDBSCAN.
 - **Code**:
   ```python
   from sklearn.cluster import DBSCAN